decc/calculator-book/how-the-webtool-works.md

-	***Greg: this is a still very rough, unfinished draft - don't pay too much attention!

 # How the webtool works
 ## Overview
 The ‘Webtool’ is a browser-based version of Excel model that can be accessed by the public over the internet: http://2050-calculator-tool.decc.gov.uk.
 It performs the same functions as the Excel model and produces identical results.

 The webtool was developed to provide improved experience for users of the Calculator.
 It has several advantages over the Excel version:

 Simpler: a pathway can be constructed simply by clicking a few buttons.
-There is no need to be a confident Excel user (or even have a copy of Excel)
+There is no need to be a confident Excel user (or even have a copy of Excel).

-All on one page: the controls and results can be seen simultaneously on one page (unlike the Excel version which
+All on one page: the controls and results can be seen simultaneously on one page (unlike the Excel version which requires a lot of scrolling around)
 Faster: the model recalculates in microseconds, giving the user instant feedback on their pathway choices

 The webtool is based on a C version of the Excel model, which is translated automaticaly using some custom software, which is open source and available from DECC's GitHub page.